 - where we undertake initial research on individuals before we proactively contact them, as set out in Sections 4.2 and 4.3.

-- Where you have provided your details to us, we may contact you by post and phone for certain marketing and fundraising activities as set out in section 5 below (but we will explain this to you at the point that we collect your details).
+- where you have provided your details to us, we may contact you by post and phone for certain marketing and fundraising activities as set out in section 5 below (but we will explain this to you at the point that we collect your details).

-- In limited cases, we may send you details of similar goods and services by post, phone or email if you have entered into a venue hire contract with us.
-You can opt out of this activity at any time by emailing us on email@example.com.
+- in limited cases, we may send you details of similar goods and services by post, phone or email if you have entered into a venue hire contract with us.
+You can opt out of this activity at any time by emailing us on firstname.lastname@example.org.

-- For the proper administration of Kew, and to manage our operations (for example, maintaining appropriate records and databases, for the detection and prevention of crime and safeguarding all those who access our premises and facilities).
+- for the proper administration of Kew, and to manage our operations (for example, maintaining appropriate records and databases, for the detection and prevention of crime and safeguarding all those who access our premises and facilities).

 When we process your personal data to achieve such legitimate interests, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal data for activities where our interests are overridden by the impact on you, for example where use would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).